Grude: Economy

 During the war in Bosnia and Herzegovina, Grude was one of the bastions of the "rebellion" against the aggression of the Yugoslav Army.
 The late 1990s and early 2000s were marked by recent war and the struggle for survival, whereas today Grude is experiencing cultural and economic renaissance.

 Traffic and road connections

 Grude is placed on the crossroads of two big roads: Slavonski Brod-Ploče and Mostar-Split.
-Through Grude also goes master road M-6 Grude - Ljubuški - Čapljina - Metković.
-Besides that there are also 3 regional roads:
+Through Grude goes master road M-6 Grude - Ljubuški - Čapljina - Metković, and master road M-17.5 Posušje - Grude - Privalj - Široki Brijeg - Mostar.
+Besides that there are also 2 regional roads: